-Sharing economy tasking services such as TaskRabbit, AskForTask, and AirTasker, pay people to complete the to-do lists of others.
-This includes assembling furniture, fixing anything, yard work, cleaning, painting, groceries, professional services, virtual tasks, and much much more.
+Gig economy tasking services like TaskRabbit, AskForTask, and AirTasker, pay people to complete the to-do lists of others.

 We’ve been asked many times here at the Casual Capitalist the types of jobs people can do on tasking services to make money.
 There answer is almost anything.
-We really mean everything.
+And we really mean everything.

-Tasking services, and freelancing more generally, are becoming more popular in North America.
-There are currently 54 million Americans who freelance, an increase of almost 1 million since 2014.
-According to a study by Intuit, by 2020, 43% of the American workforce will earn some form of freelance income.
+Tasking and freelancing are becoming more popular in North America.
+There are currently 57 million Americans who freelance, an increase of almost three million since 2018.

 Please meet Dobb.
 Between July and August of 2015 Dobb worked 5-6 hours a week on TaskRabbit and pulled in $1000 a month.
 That’s less than 1 hour a day.
 Dobb is a retiree who is supplementing his fixed retirement income with the sharing economy.
 Good for you Dobb.

 Some sharing economy tasking services even provide higher pay than traditional jobs.

 According to the New York Stern School of Business, wages on TaskRabbit across every task category are higher than the Bureau of Labor Statistics average for the same profession.